supremelinux/supremelinux/content/post/some esthetic touces/index.md

 ---

-**...some small touches to make it seem more serious -wallpapers removed**
+**...some small touches to make it seem more serious -wallpapers removed and replaced with wallpapers created by PublicDomain images !!!**